ydvankit1/Coding-Challenges/README.md

 ## Overview

 This repository contains my solutions to the coding questions provided in the challenge.
-Each solution is implemented in [programming_language].
-While some solutions may have multiple approaches, I've included the most optimal solution along with explanations where necessary.
+Each solution is implemented in C++.
+I've included the most optimal solution along with explanations where necessary.

 ## Contributing